wivoliveira/CAP-394/3_EDA.md

 df_S2_zones['STATE_GEOCODE'] = "None"
 ```

-First, we analyse only the Landsat-8 data.
+First, we analysed only the Landsat-8 data.

 ```python